Orchardleigh Estate: After the Duckworths

-In 1986, Arthur Duckworth died, and Orchardleigh was soon sold.
+In 1986, Arthur Duckworth died, and Orchardleigh was sold.
 Work started on redevelopment, but in 1989 the developer's loans were called in by the bank and work ceased for 13 years.
-In 2002, a new scheme was started to build the current hotels and golf courses.
+In 1998 the Vincent family bought the estate and have run it as an events venue.

 The boathouse is included in the Heritage at Risk Register produced by English Heritage.
 The estate also contains a bridge incorporating a sluice, a semicircular bridge, a garden house, a keepers lodge and a stables and coachhouse, which all date from the same period as the main house and are also listed buildings.

 Within the grounds, which were landscaped – possibly by Humphrey Repton – and are included in the Register of Parks and Gardens of Special Historic Interest in England, is the Wood Lodge Summerhouse.

 The gardens and pleasure grounds are listed, Grade II*, on the Register of Historic Parks and Gardens of special historic interest in England.

-Orchardleigh has been used as a filming location, including for the 2009 TV series The Queen and the 1987 episode of Miss Marple, 4.50 from Paddington.
+Orchardleigh has been used as a filming location, for the 1974 BBC dramatisation of The Treasure of Abbot Thomas, the 2009 TV series The Queen and the 1987 episode of Miss Marple, 4.50 from Paddington.

-Using public footpaths, there is a pleasant, off-road circuit walk from Orchardleigh House or the Golf Club house around the part of the lake and estate grounds for 1.7 miles.
+Using public footpaths there is an off-road circuit walk from Orchardleigh House or the Golf Club house around the part of the lake and estate grounds for 1.7 miles.